jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 exports.circumference = (r) => 2 * PI * r;
 ```

-Here are two functions which are exported as named exports on the `exports` object.
-This makes them accessible to the
+Here two functions, `area` and `circumference`, are exported as named exports on the `exports` object.
-outside world.
-The `exports` object though is just a shortcut to the `module.exports` object so you can do the same
+This makes them accessible to the outside world.
-thing like this:
+The `exports` object though is just a shortcut to the `module.exports` object so you can do the same thing like this:

 ```js
 module.exports.circumference = (r) => 2 * PI * r;